ratulb/solana_program_and_rust_client/README.md

 the public key of the helloworld program account to call and the "greeter" account to which the client wishes to say "Hello" to.

-### Query the Solana account used in the "Hello" transaction
+### Query the counter account used in the "Increament" count transaction

+Each time we run our client program - it [increaments](https://github.com/ratulb/solana_counter_program/blob/2768076d9c576230a320327c48665f270dbbb4a2/client/src/client.rs#L291) the [count field inside the counter account](https://github.com/ratulb/solana_counter_program/blob/2768076d9c576230a320327c48665f270dbbb4a2/program/src/processor.rs#L24-L30) owned by our on-chain program.
+We load the counter account [here](https://github.com/ratulb/solana_counter_program/blob/2768076d9c576230a320327c48665f270dbbb4a2/client/src/client.rs#L329-L338) - deserialize the data field of the account into Counter struct and print out the count fields value.

 Each time the client says "Hello" to an account, the program increments a numerical count in the "greeter" account's data.
 The client queries the